mikedidomizio/eslint-plugin-calledwith-calledtimes/README.md

 ## Description

-This plugin checks your test matchers (jasmine, jest, vitest) when `toHaveBeenCalledWith` is used, and let&apos;s you know you should pair it with `toHaveBeenCalledTimes`.
+This plugin checks your test matchers (jasmine, jest, vitest) when `toHaveBeenCalledWith` is used, and reports if it is not paired with `toHaveBeenCalledTimes`.

-The purpose of this is to ensure that not only our function is called with arguments, but _it is called the exact amount of times that we expected_.
+The idea of this is to ensure that not only that our function is called with arguments, but _it is called the exact amount of times that we expected_.

 ## Loose Checking